Keyboard shortcuts

 RON config files

-For data-driven workflows, you can define your building in a RON file and load it at runtime.
+For data-driven workflows, define your building in a RON file and load it at runtime.
 RON (Rusty Object Notation) is a human-readable format that maps directly to Rust structs.

 Here is the default.ron included in the repository: